 - When they interrupt, explain how mommy did not interrupt and listened when they were speaking.
 Tell them that they will get a chance to speak after you finish.
 Say, “let mommy finish, honey” or “mommy has not finished talking.”

 Toddlers, especially those younger than three years, cannot express themselves verbally.
-They tend to show their anger or frustration in different ways, including screaming.
+Instead, they tend to show their anger or frustration in different ways, including screaming.
 So, what do you do when your toddler screams?

 - Do not scream or shout back at them.
 It only reiterates that it is okay to scream.

-- Acknowledge her feelings and talk to her.
+- Acknowledge their feelings and talk to them.
 Although you may not have a proper conversation with a one-year-old, words can soothe the child, and they might stop screaming.

 3. Running away

-Does your child run away and hide when he gets angry?
-Running is dangerous, especially if she does it on roads, supermarket or other public places.
-But you can keep her safe by:
+Does your child run away and hide when they get angry?
+Running is dangerous, especially if they do it on roads, supermarkets, or other public places.
+But you can keep them safe by:

 - Keeping an eye on the child’s movements.
-Always hold her hand when on the road or other crowded places.
+Always hold their hand when on the road or in other crowded places.

-- Showing the child where she can run and where she cannot.
+- Showing the child where they can run and where they cannot.
 Explain by showing people around and what they are doing.
-For example, show kids running in the park to say that it is okay to run there.
+For example, show children running in the park to say that it is okay to run there.
 Likewise, show how people do not run on the streets.

 4. Pulling hair

-- Interrupt your child when he is pulling his or someone else’s hair to indicate that he should not be doing it.
+- Interrupt your child when they pull their or someone else’s hair to indicate that they should not be doing it.

-- Talk it out and try to explain that it is ‘bad’ to pull hair.
+- Talk it out and explain that it is ‘bad’ to pull hair.